-13.2.10 The majority of ophthalmic surgery is done as day case procedures under local anaesthesia.
-Preoperative assessment should identify those patients who are not suitable for this approach and who might require general anaesthesia or intravenous sedation.
+- 13.2.8 The majority of ophthalmic surgery is performed as a day case procedure under local anaesthesia.
+Preoperative assessment should identify those patients who are not suitable for this approach and who might require general anaesthesia or intravenous sedation. - 13.5.4 Patients assessed to be at high risk of serious perioperative complications, such as a cardiorespiratory event, should be carefully stratified for surgical and anaesthetic requirements, and may be unsuitable for surgery in isolated units without immediate access to anaesthetic/medical cover.